PierfrancescoElia/AICyberLabs/Lab01/ReportLab01.md

 )
 ```

-### Final Results:

-- Dropout + BatchNorm significantly improved generalization
-- Best performance achieved with **Dropout(0.5)** and **weight decay = 0.01**
+Regularization significantly improved validation accuracy and prevented overfitting.

 ---

-## Conclusions
+## Conclusion

-This lab introduced us to:
+This lab demonstrated:

-- Building FFNNs with PyTorch
-- Handling data imbalance and bias
-- Testing architectural variations (depth, batch size, activations, optimizers)
-- Applying regularization to mitigate overfitting

-The iterative approach helped refine our model and improve classification of minority classes, a key aspect in cybersecurity applications.
+- Preprocessing steps to ensure clean training data
+- Limitations of shallow networks and advantages of deeper FFNNs
+- How dataset features and imbalance affect generalization
+- The role of batch size, activation function, optimizer, and regularization in improving performance

+The final model was robust and achieved good classification scores across all classes, including rare ones.